TerminologyHub/termhub-in-5-minutes/README.md

 # Termhub in 5 Minutes Tutorial

 This is an easy-to-use tutorial for accessing TermHub APIs through api.terminologyhub.com.
+[TermHub](https://www.terminologyhub.com) is a cloud healthcare terminology server offering access to a large library of code systems, value sets, and concept mappings along with standard developer-friendly mechansims for interacting with that content.

 [Tutorial Training Video](https://youtu.be/Vto42DIMw2U)

 **Reference deployments**

-To test against our TermHub servers, you must first create an account by signing up at https://app.terminologyhub.com/signup.
+To test against our TermHub terminology servers, you must first create an account by signing up at https://app.terminologyhub.com/signup.

 ## Table of Contents